heroncenter/heroncenter.github.io/pages/classes.md

 ## Class Information

-Registration is Required to Attend Classes, please see details below. *PLEASE RSVP AT MINIMUM 2HRS BEFORE THE START TIME OF THE CLASS, TO ENSURE YOUR REQUEST IS RECEIVED AND SPACE IS AVAILABLE.*
+<u>Registration is Required</u> to Attend Classes, please see details below. *PLEASE RSVP AT MINIMUM 2HRS BEFORE THE START TIME OF THE CLASS, TO ENSURE YOUR REQUEST IS RECEIVED AND SPACE IS AVAILABLE.* **Call or text 774-264-0786 to book your spot or email [theheroncenter@gmail.com](mailto:theheroncenter@gmail.com).

 - *Tuition-Free Classes & Programs* are made possible by the support from The Squillante Family Trust, our Members and Donations.
 Want to support tuition free programs & classes?
 Learn more about [ways to give](/ways-to-give/).
 - Discounts for *Tuition-Based Classes* are available to Members, Sustaining Members, Youth & Card to Culture eligible members.
-Registration is Required: A minimum of 2hrs before the start time of each program to required to ensure your request is received and space is available.

 {% include portfolio_grid.html category="classes" %}